Cranberry Baked Meatballs

 - 1 tablespoon lemon juice (freshly squeezed)

-Using a medium cookie disher, scoop out 1 tablespoon sized meatballs.
-Roll into rounds and place on a oven safe rack over a baking sheet.
+- Using a medium cookie disher, scoop out 1 tablespoon-sized meatballs.
+Roll into rounds and place on an oven-safe rack over a baking sheet.

-In a large saucepan, add the sauce ingredients and whisk to combine.
-Cook, stirring occasionally until mixture starts to simmer and is heated through.
+- In a large saucepan, add the sauce ingredients and whisk to combine.
+Cook, stirring occasionally until the mixture starts to simmer and is heated through.
 Add meatballs and gently cook to warm meatballs.

 Adapted from Taste of Home